Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/01_pscript_basics.md

 ### Comments

-Anything from a `#` to the end of the line is ignored and is considered a comment.
+Anything from a `#` or `//` to the end of the line is ignored and is considered a comment.

 ```
+// This is a comment.
-# This is a comment.
+# This is also a comment.
 ```